Nala and Zazu

 There's no giving up - Nala and Zazu

-Nala, Zazu, Simba, Sarabi and Mufasa arrived at Gut Aiderbichl Henndorf as 10-day-old kittens.
-The mother cat had not adopted them all.
+Nala, Zazu, Simba, Sarabi and Mufasa arrived at Gut Aiderbichl Henndorf as 10-days-old kittens.
+The mother cat had not accepted them all.

-Now the tiny, delicate kittens came into the care of the Aiderbichl animal keepers, who of course could not replace the mother cat, but showed no hesitation in helping the little ones.
+Now the tiny, delicate kittens came into the care of the Aiderbichl animal caretakers, who of course could not replace the mother cat, but showed no hesitation in helping the little ones.

 The cubs can of course not replace their natural mothers, but our animal keepers have already had the best practice in hand-rearing them.
 The rearing process is laborious and requires a lot of patience and love.
-The best thing would be a replacement mum cat, but you can't find one on every corner.
-If she accepts the kitten, a bitch could also be the surrogate mother.
+A substitute cat mum would be the best, but you can't find one on every corner.
+If she accepts the kitten, also a dog could be the surrogate mother.

 Neither one nor the other was available